Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     appropriate **App Service Plan** pricing tier to use for the Web App, API, and Background tiers

-## Task 4: Calculate Estimated Hosting Cost of Azure App Service
+## Task 4: Calculate estimated hosting cost of Azure app service

 1. From a new browser tab or instance, navigate to the **Azure Pricing Calculator:** <https://azure.microsoft.com/en-us/pricing/calculator>